Hidden East Anglia:

 Source: J. W. Day: 'Harvest Adventure' (Harrap & Co, 1946), pp.30, 50.

-A mile east of the priory in the marshes is Burrow Hill (TM390485), which may or may not be (in part, at least) a burial mound.
+A mile east of the priory in the marshes is Burrow Hill (TM390485), which may be partly a natural feature, and partly a defended settlement.
 Beneath it is said to lie a ship and a Danish king, with all his weapons and treasures about him.
-1978 excavations before gravel was dug from the hill found evidence of 8th century iron working and a cemetery.
+Excavations between 1978 and 1981, before gravel was dug from the hill, found evidence of 8th century iron working and a Middle Saxon cemetery.1

 The Bloody Meadow